MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 * `manifest.remote.template.json` and `manifest.local.template.json` file under `templates/appPackage` folder are updated, which includes tab-related information in the manifest file that represents your application in the Teams Platform, the changes are as follows:
   * The configurable and static tabs.
   * The scopes of the tabs.
-* The files under `templates/azure/teamsfx` will be updated, and `templates/azure/provision/xxx`.bicep file will be regenerated.
+* The files under `templates/azure/teamsfx` are updated, and `templates/azure/provision/xxx`.bicep file is regenerated.
-* The file under `.fx/config` are regenerated, which ensures your project is set with right configurations for newly added capability.
+* The file under `.fx/config` is regenerated, which ensures your project is set with right configurations for newly added capability.

 ## Limitations

 The limitations to TeamsFx while adding more capabilities are as follows:

 * You can add tabs up to 16 instances.
-* You can add bot and messaging extension for one instance each.
+* You can add Bot and messaging extension for one instance each.

 ## See also